sofathitesh/doconce/trunk/docs/demos/manual/html/_sources/manual.txt

 It is, in general, recommended to use labels and references for (sub)sections, equations, and figures only.
-By the way, here is an example on referencing Figure ref{fig:impact}
-(the label appears in the figure caption in the source code of this document).
+By the way, here is an example on referencing Figure :ref:`fig:impact` (the label appears in the figure caption in the source code of this document).
 Additional references to the sections :ref:`mathtext` and :ref:`newcommands` are nice to demonstrate, as well as a reference to equations,